 - All Intermountain facilities provide care to children.

-- We will maintain Primary Children’s Medical Center as one of the nation’s leading children’s hospitals, and we believe the pediatric subspecialty expertise available from Primary Children’s can be extended to support pediatric services across the system.
+- We will maintain Primary Children’s Hospital as one of the nation’s leading children’s hospitals, and we believe the pediatric subspecialty expertise available from Primary Children’s can be extended to support pediatric services across the system.

 - We must be able to provide all kinds of care: emergency, acute, and chronic care.
 If services are not available at a local level, then a plan must be put into place for accessing services from pediatric subspecialty providers within the system or community.